Let’s explore “What exactly is a Teaching Fellow at Words in the Wild?”

 The Teaching Fellows aren’t the only ones getting a science-y experience.
 Words in the Wild teaches kids to think like scientists, and approach reading and writing with a curious mind.

 If you’ve never been a teacher, let’s just say…you have to be ready for anything.
-Fellows learn to deliver reading and writing instruction in all kinds of environments: school based small groups, 1:1 tutoring and educational therapy, and our unique outdoor summer camp.
-They also get direct experience delivering 1:1 intensive reading and writing intervention for students with dyslexia, dysgraphia, ADHD, processing disorders, and other neurodiversity—all under supervision, and with coaching, from Words in the Wild staff and industry professionals.
+Fellows learn to deliver reading and writing instruction in all kinds of environments: school based small groups, 1:1 tutoring in parks and indoors, and our unique outdoor summer camp.
+They also get direct experience connecting with and teaching students with dyslexia, dysgraphia, ADHD, processing disorders, and other neurodiversity—all under supervision, and with coaching, from Words in the Wild staff and industry professionals.

-• Fellows deliver intensive support individualized to each child's literacy needs at our office, outdoors, or online (supervised by teachers with special education training).
+Fellows deliver intensive support individualized to each child's literacy needs indoors, outdoors, or online (supervised by educational therapists and teachers with special education training).

-• Fellows participate in our literacy-rich, outdoor-based experiences that build reading and writing skills through play and exploration.
+Fellows participate in literacy-rich, outdoor-based experiences that build reading and writing skills through play and exploration.

-• Fellows run family-friendly public events that bring words to life through read alouds, nature journaling, literacy games and more—find us at book fairs, farmers markets, and festivals.
+Fellows run family-friendly public events that bring words to life through read-alouds, nature journaling, literacy games and more—find us at your neighborhood schools, library book fairs, farmers markets, and festivals.

 Ready for